Efficiency of delayed-acceptance random walk Metropolis algorithms: High dimensional regime

+{\bf Standard Asymptotic Regime:} similarly to the articles \cite{Pittetal:2012,Doucetetal:2013,SherlockThieryRobertsRosenthal:2013}, we adopt the following three assumptions.
+These modeling assumptions constitute the standard asymptotic regime alluded to in Section \ref{sect.lit.review}. \begin{assumptions} The distribution of the additive noise $W^*$ in the estimated log-target is independent of the proposal value itself.
+There exists a density $\pi_{W^*}(w^*)$ such that, for any $\bmx^* \in \RR^d$, $\pi_{W^*|X^*}(w^*|\bmx^*)=\pi_{W^*}(w^*)$. \end{assumptions} An asymptotic argument justifying this assumption for panel data, where the unbiased estimate is obtained from a product of importance-sampling estimates, and hidden-Markov models, where it is obtained from a particle filter, using the posterior concentration as the number of observations increases to infinity is given in \cite{SDDP2018}.
+It follows from Equation \eqref{joint.posterior} that the Markov Chain $\{(\bmx_k, w_k)\}_{k \geq 0}$ is reversible with respect to distribution $\pi^{(d)} \otimes \pi_W$ where the real valued distribution $\pi_W$ is given by the change of probability

+This is Lemma $1$ of \cite{Pittetal:2012}.
+In Section \ref{sec.optimisation}, we examine the behaviour of the algorithm under the following Gaussian assumption. \begin{assumptions} In addition to being independent of the proposal, $\bmX^*$, the additive noise in the estimated log-target at the proposal, $W^*$, is Gaussian:

-\end{assumptions} Note that in Equation \eqref{eqn.gauss.noise} the mean is determined by the variance so as to give an unbiased estimate of the posterior, $\Expect{\exp \left( W^* \right) }=1$.
-It follows from \eqref{eq.change.W.W} that at stationarity, under Assumption \ref{ass.noise.gauss}, we have
+\end{assumptions} In Equation \eqref{eqn.gauss.noise} the mean is determined by the variance so as to give an unbiased estimate of the posterior, $\Expect{\exp \left( W^* \right) }=1$.
+It follows from \eqref{eq.change.W.W} that at stationarity, under Assumptions \ref{ass.noise.gauss}, we have